-While learning FPGAs or embedded system, generating a square wave is probably one of the simplest experiment to try out.
-Doing this exercise helps the learner get familiar with IOs, their configuration and simple language constructs.
+While learning FPGAs or embedded systems, generating a square wave is probably one of the simplest experiments to try out.
+Doing this exercise helps the learner get familiar with IOs, their configuration, and simple language constructs.
 This article talks about how to generate a square wave using FPGA.
 Although this article uses Numato Lab Mimas A7 for implementing and testing the code, the underlying theory and code should be applicable to any development board or FPGA currently available in the market.
-Since the concept is very simple, no vendor specific IP needs to be used either.
+Since the concept is very simple, no vendor-specific IP needs to be used either.
 The code is written in Verilog but can be converted to VHDL with minimal effort.

 - Xilinx Vivado Design suite or Web pack (Download from Xilinx for free.
 Registration required)